 In this specification, the UE considers itself to be in EN-DC if and only if it is configured with nr-SecondaryCellGroupConfig according to TS 36.331[10].

+NOTE: This use of the term EN-DC deviates from the definition in TS 37.340 [xx] and other specifications.
+In TS 37.340, the term EN-DC includes also the case where the UE is configured with E-UTRA MCG only (i.e. no NR SCG) but with one or more bearers terminated in a secondary node (i.e. using NR PDCP).

 The UE in EN-DC only executes a sub-clause of clause 5 in this specification when the subclause:

 - is referred to from a subclause under execution, either in this specification or in TS 36.331 [10]; or